icaroribeiro/icaroribeiro/README.md

 👨 I'm a Software Engineer backed by a Bachelor's degree in Computer Science and a Professional Master's degree in Computer Engineering.

-💻 I’ve great skills and experience acquired throughout my career working with the architecture, development and maintenance of systems using different programming languages, frameworks and tools.
+💻 I've great skills and experience acquired throughout my career working with the architecture, development and maintenance of systems using different programming languages, frameworks and tools.

 📚 I've dedicated myself to study technologies mainly directed to server-side for building maintainable, reliable and scalable applications, pursuing to become a Full Stack Software Engineer.